-- Review relaxation practice on the sleep log. - [Troubleshoot and encourage if necessary.] - Remember, this is like learning any new skill; it takes practice to get good.
+- Review relaxation practice on the sleep log. - Remember, this is like learning any new skill; it takes practice to get good.

 GENERATING NIGHTMARE RESCRIPTION IDEAS

 Today we are going to work on changing your nightmare.

 For practice, you were asked to think about ways to change your nightmare.
 Another word for changing or rewriting your nightmare is "Rescripting".